robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	Cronulla Sharks           (away) to beat 	Canterbury Bulldogs       (home) with a probability of 	60.24%

 Robs Elo predicts 	Brisbane Broncos          (home) to beat 	Manly Sea Eagles          (away) with a probability of 	89.00%

+### Round 26 (generated 04/09/2018)

+Robs Elo predicts 	Melbourne Storm           (home) to beat 	South Sydney Rabbitohs    (away) with a probability of 	70.62%

+Robs Elo predicts 	Penrith Panthers          (home) to beat 	New Zealand Warriors      (away) with a probability of 	57.41%

+Robs Elo predicts 	Sydney Roosters           (home) to beat 	Cronulla Sharks           (away) with a probability of 	58.32%

+Robs Elo predicts 	Brisbane Broncos          (home) to beat 	St George Dragons         (away) with a probability of 	83.86%